moditect/moditect/README.md

   - `uses`: List of names of used services, separated by ";" only required if `addServiceUses` cannot be used due to dynamic invocations of `ServiceLoader#load()`, i.e. no class literal is passed (optional)
+  - `jdepsExtraArgs`: A list of arguments passed to the _jdeps_ invocation for creating a "candidate descriptor"

 It is also possible to run this goal directly, specifying the different options as JVM parameters like this: